-Kyle is currently pursuing a BM in Music Theory & Composition at NYU Steinhardt, where he has studied composition under Pedro da Silva and Beata Hlavenkova, as well as percussion under Sean Statser.
-In the fall he will begin studies with composer Ezequiel Viñao, a former student of Olivier Messiaen.
+Kyle is currently pursuing a BM in Music Theory & Composition at NYU Steinhardt, where he is currently in the studio of Ezequiel Viñao, a former student of Olivier Messiaen.
+He has also studied composition under Pedro da Silva in New York and Beata Hlavenkova in NYU Prague, as well as percussion under Sean Statser.
 He is the co-founder of progressive jazz music collective C3, whose debut EP, 'The Unanswered Question,' was released in April 2017, with a second one set for release in the fall of 2018.
-His favorite recent projects include a collaborative dance piece premiered at JCC Manhattan in 2017, a percussion duo for his Fall 2017 composer fellowship with NYC-based collective Cisum Percussion, and a 20-minute musical for Across A Crowded Room, a program run by the New York Public Library for the Performing Arts at Lincoln Center.
-Future projects include a solo percussion consortium commission, a large-scale work for string quartet and electronics, and his debut solo album, set for release in 2020 (see the Works page of this site for more detailed info about all these projects).
+Past works include a dance piece premiered at JCC Manhattan, a percussion duo for his Fall 2017 composer fellowship with NYC-based collective Cisum Percussion, and a 20-minute musical for Across A Crowded Room, a program run by the New York Public Library for the Performing Arts at Lincoln Center.
+Works-in-progress include his first consortium commission for solo percussion and electronics, a large-scale work for string quartet and electronics, and his debut solo album, set for release in 2020—as well as a handful of ongoing collaborations with his peers at NYU (see the Works page of this site for more detailed info about all these projects).
 He also acts as a freelance music copyist and transcriber.
 In addition to music and theatre, Kyle's interests include art/painting, workworking, modelmaking, filmmaking, puppetry, magic and cooking, and he frequently attempts to intersect as many of his passions as possible in his projects.
 He is a proud member of Actor's Equity Association and SAG-AFTRA.